 However, Goldberg frequently claims that Iran is dedicated to developing nuclear capability and that military action may be necessary to stop it.
 He has criticized Obama administration advisers for "undermining" the president by "analyz[ing] publicly the dangers of a military confrontation," claiming that such cautionary notes encourage Iranian leaders to "breathe a sigh of relief, and make the calculations that Obama is bluffing on military action."
 (The Daily Beast's Ali Gharib disagreed, writing, "Were the administration not willing to publicly discuss the potential consequences with its public, then the threats better be a bluff—because to launch this war without a national dialogue would be a monumental disservice to American democracy, not to mention irresponsible.")

-Goldberg has also criticized the Obama administration for not aggressively arming the Syrian rebels, although by 2013 he had tempered his calls for intervention somewhat as rebel forces became more dominated by radical Islamists.
-Still, he defended the administration's bid to attack regime targets, an effort that was ultimately suspended in the face of widespread popular opposition and a timely offer by Russia to help dismantle Syria's chemical weapons.
+Although Goldberg's own support for Syria's rebels wavered as they became increasingly dominated by al-Qaeda-linked Islamists, he supported the Obama administration's plan to launch airstrikes on regime targets following accusations that Bashar al-Assad's forces had used chemical weapons—an effort that was ultimately suspended in the face of widespread popular opposition and a timely offer by Russia to help dismantle Syria's chemical arsenal.
 "I don't like the administration's Syria policy," he wrote in September 2013.
 "I wish it would work harder to remove the men who use chemical weapons, not just the weapons themselves, and I have almost no hope that the Putin-led plan will work.
 But Obama has managed, by threatening force, to buttress the international taboo on the use of poison gas."

 Goldberg has also held out hope that the administration's reluctance to intervene in Syria could make it more willing to eventually attack Iran.
 "Obama's unwillingness to engage militarily in Syria may ultimately make it more likely that he will one day strike Iran's nuclear facilities, should sanctions and negotiations fail to push Iran off the nuclear path," he wrote in an October 2013 column attempting to assuage Iran hawks.
 "Think of it this way: If Barack Obama were today bogged down in Syria in some fashion, it seems extremely unlikely that he would possess the maneuverability, domestically or internationally, to launch strikes in yet another Muslim country.
 As all but the most myopic Obama critics acknowledge, the president is no pacifist when it comes to targeting Muslims he believes pose a danger to the U.S."